Light-HD/jetsonmitrccar/RUNNING_FourWd.md

 ####RC mode for running the project and to control the simulation

 To start the **RC mode**, there are two options currently implemented.

 First option is to use rc_driver_vesc launch file in ackermann_rc package.
 This launch file launches a node that directly interfaces with vesc_driver.
 Hence using this launch file with low_level_speed and steer controllers is not recommended.

 Second option is to use the interface created for morse.
 This is included in rc_driver_morse launch file.
-Morse accepts twist message for control and that twist output can be fed into low level controllers which would result in a better control.
-Currently not fully implemented but possible solution is to use rc_driver launch file.
+Morse accepts twist message for control and that twist output can be fed into low level controllers, which would result in a better control.

+Third, currently not fully implemented but possible solution is to use rc_driver launch file.
 This node outputs AckermannDrive msg and linear low speed controller can handle this message.
 But steering controller lacks a simple listener to this message type.

 To run in RC mode, *DO NOT launch pose_follower navigation_stack.launch*.
 To run in RC mode with our low-level controller (integrated, but issues remain.
 See the open issues page), assign `true` to `use_twist` parameter under *ackermann_rc/param/rc_driver_vesc.yaml*, then run the rc_driver_vesc.launch below: